No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 - The skill of the person doing the editing

-This is a lot of work to put on the plate of restaurant owners.
+This is a lot of work to put on restaurant owners' plates.
 The best of them struggle in this notoriously competitive industry.

 A Leadership Opportunity for Food Delivery Apps